itdxer/neupy/site/2015/09/21/password_recovery.rst

 You can download and test a full script from the `github repository <https://github.com/itdxer/neupy/tree/master/examples/memory/password_recovery.py>`_.

-It doesn't contain a fixed ``environment.reproducible`` function, so you will get different outputs after each run.
+It doesn't contain a fixed ``utils.reproducible`` function, so you will get different outputs after each run.

 .. author:: default
 .. categories:: none